 Building an effective Google Shopping campaign is not a one day task – it is a process.
 It requires attention as there are many issues that can happen on the way.
 See some of them together with the solutions in other Heraldbee blog posts “How to Deal with Disapproved Products in Google Merchant Center?” and “7 Most Common Mistakes in Google Merchant Center“.
 In Heraldbee we believe that the campaign should be run for at least three months.
 This is the optimal amount of time which allows for a valid analysis of its outcome.

 Shopping Ads give retailers great possibilities but they require a certain budget and time to generate expected results.
 It is important to not give up after a week or two when the profits are not matching the expectations.
 The campaign owner should try different strategies and observe the outcomes.
-This is the best way to find the best one for the business and finally see the effects.
+This is the most effective way to find the best strategy for their business and finally see the effects.